hmqcnoesy/booknotes/Web/Matts Angle Brackets.md

 With deeper nesting, in addition to parent and child elements, there can be
 **ancestor** and **descedant** elements.
-And elements
-with the same parent can be referred to as **sibling** elements.
+Elements with the same parent can be referred to as **sibling** elements.

 There is one other simple rule when